CopernicaMarketingSoftware/Documentation/Publisher/en/quick-sender-domain-guide.md

 ## Validating your domain
 To prevent abuse of sender domains, you need to prove that you're really the owner of the domain.
-After registering your sender domain, MarketingSuite shows a warning message.
+After registering your sender domain, Marketing Suite shows a warning message.
 You first need to add a TXT record to your DNS with a code only Copernica can decypher.
 Only after we've seen this record in your DNS, we'll believe it's truly your domain.
 You'll be able to complete your setup after this.